Larry Parnes: Theatre and other interests

 Parnes remained an influential impresario even after the rise of the Beatles and other groups had eclipsed those in his stable.
 (Note: Parnes was a friend of Beatles manager Brian Epstein and in 1963 attempted to hire them to perform in a series of Sunday concerts on the pier at Great Yarmouth.)
 However, his attitude and approach rapidly became old-fashioned.
 In 1967 he announced that he was going to devote himself to the theatre, and in 1968 put on Fortune and Men's Eyes, a play about homosexuality in a Canadian prison, but it lost money.
-He bought a lease of the Cambridge Theatre in 1972, where during his tenure the first UK production of Chicago played.
+He bought a lease of the Cambridge Theatre in London's West End in 1972, where during his tenure the first UK production of Chicago played.
 During the 1970s he ran the business affairs of the Olympic ice skater John Curry, and presented two stage productions with him at the Cambridge Theatre and at the London Palladium.
 He also persuaded actress Joan Collins to perform her first West End play, The Last of Mrs Cheyney, at his theatre in 1976.

 Parnes was a horse racing fan, and owned racehorses, including Cambridge Gold, named after his involvement in the Cambridge Theatre and John Curry.
 He had a penthouse property in South Kensington, and country mansions in Send, Surrey, and Icklesham, East Sussex.